golfbettingsystem/golfbettingsystem.github.io/source/_posts/2015-07-16-picks-open-championship-2015.markdown

 ## ADAM SCOTT - TOP 10   {% img right /images/adam_scott.png 130 172 'Golf Betting System'%}

-Despite not getting very good positions in 2010 and 2011,in the last three years been in the top 5 in this tournament.
+Despite not getting very good positions in 2010 and 2011, in the last three years been in the top 5 in this tournament.

 We hope to improve their performance last year and get a good position.